Citrix Endpoint Management

 - Citrix Files integration with Citrix Gateway in the Cloud

 - Validate connectivity to customer data center resources

 - Change split tunnel configuration for micro VPN

-- Restart Endpoint Management components due to some server configuration changes
+- Restart Citrix Endpoint Management components because of some server configuration changes

 Service level agreement